swup/docs/src/docs/api/markup.md

 <a href="/" data-swup-animation="slide">
 ```

-Technically, this will add a `.to-{animation}` class on the HTML element you can
+This will add a `.to-{animation}` class on the HTML element during the visit you can
 use to specify custom transition styles:

 ```html